dddrrreee/cs240lx-25spr/labs/5-malloc+gc/README.md

 The classic mark-and-sweep algorithm:

-  1. Scan through the set of objects pointed-to by the "root set" --- pointers contained in the data segment, stack locations, and registers.
+  1. Scan through the set of objects pointed-to by the "root set" --- pointers contained in the data segment (bss and data: see `libpi/include/memmap.h`), stack locations, and registers.

   2. When you see an object for the first time you mark it (the